jonathan-smith-1/Thoughts-on-AI-Trust/README.md

 I've begun to see it a bit like wearing clothes for bodily privacy - wearing no clothes at all is not a good strategy for blending in!
 Instead you perhaps need to wear average and inconspicuous clothes.

-So returning to Facebook, perhaps the best way to keep a low profile would be to 'like' some very standard things, like football and fish & chips.
+So returning to Facebook, perhaps the best way to keep a low profile would be to 'like' some very standard things, like football and fish & chips (although that may identify you as British)!.
 It would be interesting to figure out exactly what would be the most inconspicuous combination.

 Another strategy could be to defy categorisation altogether, so whatever was inferred about you has very low precision.
 For example, if you were to 'like' a completely random combination of topics you would still stand out, as you would if you wore random clothes, but it would be very hard to make confident inferences about you because nobody else has behaved similarly.
 This approach too would give away information about your attitude to online privacy...